BEWARE OF A DIFFERENT GOSPEL

-The word “gospel” in the New Testament comes from the Greek word “euangelion” meaning “glad tidings or good news.”
+The word “gospel” in the New Testament comes from the Greek word “euangelion” meaning “glad tidings or good news of salvation through Christ.”

-That we have all sinned and fallen short of the glory of God and thus doomed and destined for hell is nothing but the truth, but far from being good news!
+That we have all sinned and fallen short of the glory of God and thus doomed and destined for hell is absolutely true, but far from being good news!

-Telling a sinner that he would die and go to hell fire unless he repents is simply declaring the truth, but how is that any good news to him?
+Telling a sinner that he would die and go to hell fire is simply declaring the truth, but how is that any good news to him?

 Apostle Paul also states that the ministry he has received from the Lord Jesus is “to testify to the gospel of the grace of God” (Acts 20:24 NKJV).